egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/Appendix/App-Team-Org.md

 List at least five shared goals that reflect a successful product with regard to EGR3X4.
 Focus on team / product goals that are deeper than "getting an A".

+1.As a team we plan to complete our assignemnts in a timely manner 2.As a team we plan to carry eachothers weight at verious times when personal matters arise 3.As a team we plan to compartmentalize the assignments to share the load 4.As a team we plan to be in open cominication to ensure that we complete the full assignment 5.As a team we plan to deliver quality work that doesn't simply hit the minimum standards

 ## Communication Channels

 _**Appendix Table 1**: Team Member Communication Modes_